Twelve Top San Diego Craft Breweries and Tasting Rooms

 Based inside The Homebrewer, a very well-regarded home brew supply store, they brew a wide range of excellent beers and they are great people to talk with.
-They have renovated their tasting room since I reviewed them, but the great beer and super-nice people are still the same.
+They have renovated their tasting room and added a patio since I reviewed them, but the great beer and super-nice people are still the same.

 Culture Brewing Co.

 Culture really should be in the official top twelve.
 The beer is great.
 The design of their locations (the brewing facility in Solana Beach, the tasting room in Encinitas, and the tasting room in Ocean Beach) is excellent.
 They just don't have enough seats, nor do they offer a tray for your flights--that's a combo that makes for extreme awkwardness.
 It is worth it for the beer.

 The folks who work here are fun and good people.
 Their beer is innovative and excellent.
 Stout with local sea urchin roe?
 Yes, it IS delicious.

 I was very impressed when I visited this still-new brewery a few months ago.
 It is modern and industrial, yet comfortable and beautiful.
 The people who own it are awesome, and they love talking about their beer.
 Even better, their beer is excellent.
 I expect this place to join the ranks of San Diego's best breweries in short order.

 This bicycle-themed brewery is fun and sophisticated at the same time.
 If you are a road biker, you'll love it.
 If you are a beer drinker, you'll love it.
 The art is neat, and the staff are really nice.
 Impressively, having only been open for about a year, they just won a gold medal at the 2018 World Beer Cup for their Belgian Blonde Ale, Domestique.